rtomas/Web3-Compound/README.md

-Using Compound Smart Contract with web3-react (v8 beta) :)
+Using Compound Smart Contract with ethers.js

 Typescript + next.js